AmiAPatel/CKAD-exercises/README.md

 ### Can I PR?
 There is an error/an alternative way/an extra question/solution I can offer

-Absolutely!
+Yes, absolutely!
 Feel free to PR and edit/add questions and solutions, but please stick to the existing format.

 ### References
 - [here](https://github.com/twajr/ckad-prep-notes) from twajr